Bristol-Myers Squibb Company (BMY): A Technical Analysis

-Bristol-Myers Squibb Company (NYSE: BMY) has a higher price-to-earnings ratio of 18.60x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.43.
-Analysts have mixed views on the stock, with 10 analysts rating it as a “buy,” 1 as “overweight,” 12 as “hold,” and 1 as “sell.”
+Bristol-Myers Squibb Company (NYSE: BMY) has a higher price-to-earnings ratio of 19.13x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.43.

-The average price point forecasted by analysts for Bristol-Myers Squibb Company (BMY) is $79.79, which is $15.88 above the current market price.
 The public float for BMY is 2.10B, and currently, short sellers hold a 1.02% ratio of that float.
-The average trading volume of BMY on May 30, 2023 was 7.93M shares.
+The average trading volume of BMY on June 05, 2023 was 8.13M shares.

 Sponsored